-- South Holland Today is published 6 times per year by the Public Relations & Marketing Department of the Village of South Holland and distributed by bulk mailing to all postal customers in South Holland Zip Code 60473.
+- South Holland Living is published 6 times per year by the Communications, Branding & Marketing Department of the Village of South Holland and distributed by bulk mailing to all postal customers in South Holland Zip Code 60473.

 - Our aim is to provide beneficial information to residents, businesses, and municipal employees so that community pride is enhanced, investment and reinvestment in the community are encouraged, participation in community events is stimulated, and public dialogue about issues affecting community life takes place.

 - Additional copies are available free of charge at Village Hall (16226 Wausau Ave), at the Library (16250 Wausau Ave), and at the Community Center (501 E 170th St).